jessicaprt/e420/lab1/readme.txt

+The main executable compiled on the labmachine is:
+    main_executable.out

 Assuming matrixgen.c, lab1_IO.c, and serialtester.c are
 in the same directory as multi_threaded_mult.c the code requried to test the multipcation can be built doing: